 On the other hand, a high-end home theater hardware and installation company will use competitive customer support to enhance and strengthen their existing brand, so they may benefit from moving their customer support in house.

 If you are clear about your business goals, and want to manage and optimize your service operations accordingly, then in house is the best option for you.

 - What is your business focus?
 Growth?
 Brand enhancement?
 Customer service?

 - Do you expect to need to make quick changes in the scope of your support operation?

 - Is your business’s future clear and stable or is it volatile?
 Who will be directly responsible for your customer support operation?

 Last but not least, you need to look at who will be in charge of your new contact center.

-Qualifications of the person in charge of your customer support
+Qualifications of the person in charge of your technical support call center

-Whether you choose to host your customer support in house or outsource it to a BPO, someone on your current management team will have to oversee it.
+Whether you choose in house customer support or tech support call center outsourcing through a BPO, someone on your current management team will have to oversee it.
 This can be the owner, COO, VP of Operations, or someone else.

-As mentioned previously, an in house call center will become it’s own little business, but managing customer service through a BPO is a handful too.
+As mentioned previously, an in house call center will become its own little business, but managing customer service through a BPO is a handful too.
 It will land on someone’s plate.
-That someone in your business will be responsible for making it a success, so make sure you’re careful when picking this person.
+That person in your business will be responsible for making it a success, so make sure you’re careful when picking the call center manager.